 • Mining: Operating a mining laser to any degree (in a vehicle or on foot).

-• Salvage & Repair: The recovery of abandoned resources, materials & items or the restoration of equipment, vehicles & structures.
+• Salvage & Repair: The acquisition of abandoned / reclaimed resources, materials & items or the restoration of equipment, vehicles & structures.

 • Cargo: Any transportation of goods, resources or objects from one location to another (regardless of profit).